fedorenchik/PlanetVim/docs/PLUGINS.md

 Use `--all` only when a full network check is wanted.
 Failed or absent upstream refs produce a nonzero exit status.
 No scheduled update or notification is enabled.

-License entries are paths to evidence. `documentation_mentions` is not proof of a particular license; `not_found` is an unresolved documentation/attribution item.
+License entries are paths to evidence. `documentation_mentions` and `source_header_mentions` are not proof of a package-wide license; a header may apply only to one file. `project_license` links a known first-party package to the project license when it has no package-specific notice; missing `.gitrepo` metadata alone does not qualify. `not_found` is an unresolved documentation/attribution item.
+The [local evidence review](LICENSE_REVIEW.md) records the remaining upstream follow-ups, including ambiguous documentation.
 The root project license does not replace upstream notices.
 Preserve notices, headers, and attribution when copying, packaging, or updating each plugin.